Shōjō

-Some Western commentators have regarded the shōjō sea spirit with a red face and hair and a fondness for alcohol as part of native Japanese folklore.
-However, shōjō as sea-dwelling spirit was a fictional setting in the Noh play Shōjō, a possible embellishment of the Shan Hai Jing stating this orangutan could be found on a particular seaside mountain.
+Some commentators have regarded the shōjō sea spirit with a red face and hair and a fondness for alcohol as part of native Japanese folklore.
+However, shōjō as sea-dwelling spirit was a fictional setting in the Noh play Shōjō, a possible embellishment of the Shan Hai Jing ("Classic of Mountains and Seas") stating this orangutan could be found on a particular seaside mountain.
 And liquor-drinking was always associated with this beast in China since antiquity.

 Nomenclature

 The Chinese characters are also a Japanese (and Chinese) word for orangutan, and can also be used in Japanese to refer to someone who is particularly fond of alcohol.

 A Noh mask called the shōjō exists (cf. §Noh); also, in Kabuki, a type of stage makeup (kumadori) is called the shōjō.

 Development of lore

 The shōjō has been represented as a sea spirit with a red face and hair and a fondness for alcohol as part of Japanese folktale tradition.

-It has sometimes been misconceived as purely native Japanese folklore and superstition, particularly by commentators of the netsuke craft art, since the shōjō as a popular for these carvings.
-Though the conception of the shōjō as an alcohol-loving fairy living in the sea may have passed into folklore, it has its antecedent in the medieval literature or theater, namely the Noh play Shōjō, which is set in Ancient China, which in turn derives from the Chinese counterpart, xingxing:
+It has sometimes been misconceived as purely native Japanese folklore and superstition, particularly by commentators of the netsuke craft art, since the shōjō is a popular subject for these carvings.
+Though the conception of the shōjō as an alcohol-loving fairy living in the sea may have passed into folklore, it has its antecedent in medieval Noh play bearing the title Shōjō, set in Ancient China, which in turn derives from the Chinese counterpart, xingxing:

 There is no question whatsoever that shōjō's love of liquor derives from the xingxing of Chinese literature, and a number of ancient sources can be listed.
-The being dwelling in the sea is a uniquely Japanese adaptation, but it might have ben inspired by the statement in the Shan Hai Jing that it is found on a southern mountain bordering the sea.
+The aspect of dwelling in the sea is a uniquely Japanese adaptation, but it might have been inspired by the statement in the Shan Hai Jing that the creature is found on a southern mountain bordering the sea.